tigera-solutions/cc-eks-zero-trust-workshop/modules/module-4-workload-access-control.md

 ## Network Security Policies

-Calico Security Policies provide a richer set of policy capabilities than Kubernetes network policies including:
+Calico Security Policies provide a richer set of policy capabilities than Kubernetes network policies, including:

-- Policies that can be applied to any kind of endpoint: pods/containers, VMs, and/or to host interfaces
+- Policies that can be applied to any endpoints: pods/containers, VMs, and host interfaces.
-- Policies that can define rules that apply to ingress, egress, or both
+- Policies that can define rules that apply to ingress, egress, or both.
 - Policy rules support:
-  - Actions: allow, deny, log, pass
+  - Actions: allow, deny, log, pass.
   - Source and destination match criteria:
-    - Ports: numbered, ports in a range, and Kubernetes named ports
+    - Ports: numbered, ports in a range, and Kubernetes named ports.
-    - Protocols: TCP, UDP, ICMP, SCTP, UDPlite, ICMPv6, protocol numbers (1-255)
+    - Protocols: TCP, UDP, ICMP, SCTP, UDPlite, ICMPv6, protocol numbers (1-255).
-    - HTTP attributes (if using Istio service mesh)
+    - HTTP attributes (if using Istio service mesh).
-    - ICMP attributes
+    - ICMP attributes.
-    - IP version (IPv4, IPv6)
+    - IP version (IPv4, IPv6).
-    - IP or CIDR
+    - IP or CIDR.
-    - Endpoint selectors (using label expression to select pods, VMs, host interfaces, and/or network sets)
+    - Endpoint selectors (using label expression to select pods, VMs, host interfaces, and/or network sets).
-    - Namespace selectors
+    - Namespace selectors.
-    - Service account selectors
+    - Service account selectors.

 ### The Zero Trust approach

 A global default deny policy ensures that unwanted traffic (ingress and egress) is denied by default.
-Pods without policy (or incorrect policy) are not allowed traffic until appropriate network policy is defined.
-Although the staging policy tool will help you find incorrect and missing policy, a global deny helps mitigate against other lateral malicious attacks.
+Pods without policy (or incorrect policy) are allowed traffic once the appropriate network policy is defined.
+Although the staging policy tool will help you find an incorrect or missing policy, a global deny helps mitigate other lateral malicious attacks.

 By default, all traffic is allowed between the pods in a cluster.
 Let's start by testing connectivity between application components and across application stacks.
 All of these tests should succeed as there are no policies in place.